 \section{Open Problems}

 It would be nice to find the threshold for other families of graphs, including planar graphs.

-\begin{question} Determine the largest real number $M$ such that every planar graph $G$ with $n \ge 2$ vertices and $\frac {2m}{n} \le M-\eps$ edges has $\rho(G) \ge c \cdot \eps$ for some $c>0$. \end{question} It follows from Theorem~\ref{thm:main} and the fact that $\rho(K_{2,n})=o(1)$ that $\frac {30}{11} \le M \le 4$.
-One can, of course, try to generalize this question to any number of firefighters.
-The following result was recently proved in~\cite{planar}, which implies that all planar graphs are not $k$-flammable for $k \ge 4$.
+\begin{problem} Determine the largest real number $M$ for which there exists a constant $c > 0$ such that for every $\eps > 0$, every planar graph with $n > 2$ vertices and average degree at most $M - \eps$ has $\rho(G) \geq c \cdot \eps$. \end{problem} It follows from Theorem~\ref{thm:main} and the fact that $\rho(K_{2,n})=o(1)$ that $\frac {30}{11} \le M \le 4$.
+One can generalize this question to any number of firefighters.
+The following result was proved in~\cite{planar}, which implies that all planar graphs are not $k$-flammable for $k \ge 4$.

 \begin{theorem}[\cite{planar}] Assume 4 firefighters are given at the first step, and then 3 at each subsequent step.
 Then the firefighters have a strategy so that every planar graph has surviving rate at least $1/2712$. \end{theorem}